Netcracker/KubeMarine/documentation/Maintenance.md

 1. If using custom RPM repositories, make sure they are online, accessible from nodes, and you are able to perform repository updates.
 1. Prepare the latest actual **cluster.yaml** that should contain information about the current cluster state.
 For more information, refer to the [Kubemarine Inventory Preparation](Installation.md#inventory-preparation) section in _Kubemarine Installation Procedure_.

    **Note**: If you provide an incorrect config file, it can cause unknown consequences.
+For more information, refer to [Basics](#basics).

 1. Prepare **procedure.yaml** file containing the configuration for the procedure that you are about to perform.
 Each procedure has its own configuration format.
 Read documentation below to fill procedure inventory data.

 # Basics

 According to `KubeMarine` concept the `cluster.yaml` is a reflection of a Kubernetes cluster state.
 Therefore, any changes on cluster must be reflected in `cluster.yaml` in the corresponding section to be consistent with the cluster state.
 That is important practice even if the `cluster.yaml` section or option is applicable only for installation procedure, because the particular `cluster.yaml` could be used for reinstallation or reproduction some cases.
 For the changes that can't be reflected in `cluster.yaml` appropriate comments could be used.

+Maintenance of the cluster can be done in two scenarios:
+1. It can be performed using some Kubemarine procedure.
+In this case Kubemarine does its best to keep `cluster.yaml` and the cluster constistent to each other.
+2. Cluster can be reconfigured manually.
+In this case the user should also manually reflect the changes in the `cluster.yaml`.

 # Provided Procedures